VOLUNTEER YOUR TIME

 Want to help in other ways?
 Volunteers can get involved with activities outside the realm of direct animal care.
 Maybe you are a great videographer or photographer?
 You rock at great social media posts?
 Maybe you would like to help with our fundraising?
 You could offer workshops on topics related to our mission, or help with the humane education program.
 Once onsite events can be held again - we love to work with our volunteers to be the voice of Unity Farm Sanctuary as ambassadors near the animals during the onsite events, speaking with the visitors

-Volunteer hours are available 8am-5pm every day of the week.
-During the pandemic, we limit the number of volunteers onsite at one time with the help of SignUp Genius.
+Volunteer hours are available 8am-6pm every day of the week.
+We limit the number of volunteers onsite at one time with the help of SignUp Genius.
 We ask that volunteers try to come each week, and stay for at least an hour, but we are flexible with volunteers that travel quite a distance.

 We completely understand that emergencies and inclement weather occur, so if you will not be able to make your regular time, please make sure to edit your timeslot on SignUp Genius.
 And if thunderstorms or blizzards are expected, please stay home and safe.

 For safety and liability purposes, all volunteers must be at least 10 years of age, no exceptions.
 Volunteers under 14 will need a parent with them at all times.
 Volunteers 14-18 will need a parent to accompany them on their first visit.

 Closed-toe shoes are required (and boots are strongly recommended).
 Clothing is likely to get dirty, so keep that in mind when deciding what to wear - and long pants in the summer will protect your legs better than shorts!
 Goats and cows love to chew on shoelaces - no surprises there.
 Work gloves are also a great idea if you have them.
 We have disposable gloves and hand sanitizer for your use onsite.